MULAKAVISHNUVARDHANREDDY/ANDROID/Android.md

    - Interface between hardware drivers and Android system
 6. Modified Linux Kernel
    - Base kernel with Android-specific features like Binder, Wake Locks
+7. Binder IPC (Inter-Process Communication)
+   - Android uses a custom IPC mechanism called Binder, which is built into the kernel.Apps and services use Binder IPC to safely communicate across processes.

+🧠 Example:
+   - Your messaging app communicates with the Telephony Service (running in System Server) via Binder to send an SMS.

-Android apps use the framework and Binder IPC to talk to services.
+8. Android apps use the framework and Binder IPC to talk to services.
 HAL allows OEMs to implement hardware features without changing upper layers.
 -------------------------------
 4. ANDROID BOOT PROCESS